danielmarschall/cmdb2/HELP_CommissionWindow.md

 The database grid of the Quote tab has the following columns:
 - Column `NO` contains a number you assign to keep a specific order.
-- Column `AMOUNT` contains the monetary amount.
+- Column `AMOUNT` contains the monetary amount sent from the client to the artist.
+The value is always positive (except for refunds, then it is negative).
 - Column `CURRENCY` contains the currency.
 - Column `AMOUNT_LOCAL` contains the amount in the local currency.
 This value is only correct if `AMOUNT_LOCAL` in the commission events is entered (or automatically converted) correctly.
 - Column `IS_FREE`: A value of "True" marks the line as free, i.e. the client doesn't have to pay for this item.